sensei-chat/sensei/README.md

 ## output

-This field helps the tester get some certain information for the conversation once it is finished.
+This field helps the tester get certain information from the conversation once it is finished.
 It is used for data validation tasks.

-The tester defines some certain data to obtain from the conversation in order to validate the consistency and performance of the chatbot.
+The tester defines the data to obtain from the conversation in order to validate the consistency and performance of the chatbot.
 This output field must follow the structure below:

 ```